 Scientists define the “critical zone” as the portion of the planet from the treetops to the groundwater that sustains terrestrial life.

-The new Christina River Basin Critical Zone Observatory (CRB-CZO) joins five other such observatories in the United States — based at Pennsylvania State University, the University of Pennsylvania, University of Arizona, University of Colorado, and University of California–Merced.
-It is funded through a competitive, five year grant awarded by the National Science Foundation (NSF) as part of the American Recovery and Reinvestment Act.
+The Christina River Basin Critical Zone Observatory (CRB-CZO) joined five other such observatories in the United States — based at Pennsylvania State University, the University of Pennsylvania, University of Arizona, University of Colorado, and University of California–Merced.
+It was funded through a competitive, five year grant awarded by the National Science Foundation (NSF) as part of the American Recovery and Reinvestment Act.

 Learn more at http://criticalzone.org/christina